PJLab-ADG/pjlab-adg.github.io/_pages/about.md

 This is the official website of ADLab (ADG at Shanghai AI Laboratory).

-As a research team affiliated with the Shanghai Artificial Intelligence Laboratory, ADLab is primarily focused on cutting-edge research in autonomous driving.
-Our current endeavor involves developing the next-generation autonomous driving system by integrating human knowledge and common sense.
-We believe that the knowledge-driven paradigm will elevate the reliability and generalizability of autonomous driving system to a new level.
+As a research team affiliated with the Shanghai Artificial Intelligence Laboratory, ADLab is at the forefront of autonomous driving research.
+Our current endeavor involves developing a next-generation autonomous driving system by integrating human knowledge and common sense reasoning.
+We believe that this knowledge-driven paradigm will elevate the reliability and generalizability of autonomous driving systems to unprecedented levels.

-Now we have about 20 faculty members and 20+ interns (including full-time research interns and joint Ph.D. students).
-Join us and writing the pages of history.
+Our dynamic team consists of approximately 20 talented faculty members and over 20 interns with huge potential (including full-time research interns and joint Ph.D. students).

+Join our ranks and be a part of shaping the future of this pioneering technology.

 {% include figure.html path="assets/team_photo.jpg" class="img-fluid rounded z-depth-1" %}